AaltoSciComp/scicomp-docs/triton/usagepolicy.rst

   (Email information held by Aalto IT services).

-We do not consider the Triton management data to consist of a personal data file, but for full disclosure we describe the data we do hold.
+We do not consider the Triton management data to consist of a personal data file (this is covered under Aalto policies), but for full disclosure we describe our use of data.

 *Note about research data*: This section does not cover any data which users store on the cluster: for that, the user is the controller and Science-IT is only a processor.
 You are responsible for any administrative privacy matters.
+The following subsections relate only to administrative metadata.

 Controller and contact